docker/buildx/docs/reference/buildx_build.md

 FROM foo
 ```

 The OCI layout directory must be compliant with the [OCI layout specification](https://github.com/opencontainers/image-spec/blob/main/image-layout.md).
-It looks _solely_ for hashes.
-It does not
-do any form of `image:tag` resolution to find the hash of the manifest; that is up to you.

-The format of the `--build-context` must be: `<context>=oci-layout://<path-to-local-layout>@sha256:<hash-of-manifest>`, where:

-* `context` is the name of the build context as used in the `Dockerfile`.
-* `path-to-local-layout` is the path on the local machine, where you are running `docker build`, to the spec-compliant OCI layout.
-* `hash-of-manifest` is the hash of the manifest for the image.
-It can be a single-architecture manifest or a multi-architecture index.
+You can reference an image in the layout using either tags, or the exact digest.

 ### <a name="builder"></a> Override the configured builder instance (--builder)